swaldman/rss-all-the-things/00-Introduction.md

 And the space that RSS *could* fill remains, oddly, almost entirely unexplored.
-When Facebook — and Twitter and Google — moved fast and broke things, they seduced the public from the open-internet with its sinews of RSS so quickly and so definitively that we collectively entered a brave new world.
+When Facebook — and Twitter and Google — moved fast and broke things, they seduced the public from the open internet with its sinews of RSS so quickly and so definitively that we collectively entered a brave new world.
 Except for podcasting, RSS fell into a kind of stasis.
 A decade later, a discontented world is trying fancy